 Honors College Reading Group

 We are excited to launch the Honors Reading Group this fall.
-Each semester, Honors College students are invited to read and discuss works focused on a central theme.
-In Fall 2020, we will focus on the legacy of race in America in Toni Morrison’s Beloved (1987), Octavia Butler’s Kindred (1979), and Ta-Nehisi Coates’ Between the World and Me (2015).
+Each semester, Honors College students are invited to read and discuss works focused on a central theme such as the legacy of race in America in Toni Morrison’s Beloved (1987), Octavia Butler’s Kindred (1979), and Ta-Nehisi Coates’ Between the World and Me (2015).